yanwuguo/injection_needle_holder/README.md

-Please send me a email if you want to have one with customized pattern or have no access to 3D printer.
+Please contact me if you want to have one with customized pattern or have no access to 3D printer.